Quick Links

 Used to target your ads to potential customers - these are what you bid on in your campaigns.

-• Keywords are a kind of "target" along with product targets.
+Keywords are one type of target, alongside product targets.

-• There are different types of keyword match types: exact, phrase, and broad.
+There are different keyword match types: exact, phrase, and broad.

 Search Terms

-What the customer enters into the Amazon search bar when looking for a product.
+What a shopper actually types into the Amazon search bar when looking for a product.